seznam/ima/docs/cli/ima.config.js.md

 The function receives **3 arguments** and has to always return (mutated) config object:
  - `config` - webpack configuration object (just like the one you usually define in webpack.config.js).
  - `ctx` - current configuration context.
 As we mentioned in the [compiler features](./compiler-features#server-and-client-bundles), the app builds 3 different bundles.
-Using `ctx.name` you can find out which configuration you are currently editting.
+Using `ctx.name` you can find out which configuration you are currently editing.
 There are many additional values that help you identify current build state.
 You can use these to further customize the config only in some cases or for certain bundles.
 For more information take a look at the [argument type](https://github.com/seznam/ima/blob/packages/cli/src/types.ts#L47).
  - `imaConfig` - loaded `ima.config.js` file, with defaults.

 The following example turns on minification for server bundle for build command: